kubeflow/examples/e2e/README.md

 Kube Volume Controller is a utility that can seed replicas of datasets across nodes.
 Think of it as an explicit caching mechanism.

-First we need to install tiller on the cluster with rbac.
-Instructions can be found [here](https://github.com/kubernetes/helm/blob/master/docs/rbac.md).
+First we need to install tiller on the cluster with rbac under the kube-system namespace.
+Instructions can be found [here](https://github.com/kubernetes/helm/blob/master/docs/rbac.md#example-service-account-with-cluster-admin-role) in the section "Example: Service account with cluster-admin role".

 Then install Kube Volume Controller:
 ```